 “This study was the first to estimate the rate of growth of deep-sea corals on a community scale,” said Meagan Putts, lead author of the study and research associate at SOEST’s Joint Institute for Marine and Atmospheric Research (JIMAR).
 “This could help inform the management of the precious coral fishery in Hawai‘i.
 Furthermore, Hawai‘i is probably the only place in the world where such a study could have been performed due to its continuous and well-known volcanology.”

 “Prior to beginning this work, it was unclear if a pattern of colonization existed for deep-sea coral communities and in what time frame colonization would occur,” said Putts.
 “When put into context with what we do know about the life history of Hawaiian deep-water corals, the results of this work make sense.”

-	The fastest-growing species with calcium-based skeletons, a ubiquitous building material in the deep ocean, Coralliidae, were the first to colonize and in the largest quantities.
+The fastest-growing species with calcium-based skeletons, a ubiquitous building material in the deep ocean, Coralliidae, were the first to colonize in the largest quantities.
 Corals with protein-based or partially protein-based skeletons, were seen later in the colonization timeline because the formation of proteinaceous components requires organic nitrogen, a much more limiting resource in the deep sea.
-Gold coral, Kulamanamana haumeaae, also has a protein-based skeleton but was the last species to be seen within the patter of community development because it requires a host colony of bamboo coral to present and of a large enough size for colonization.
+The gold coral, Kulamanamana haumeaae, has a protein-based skeleton as well, but it was the final species to be seen in the pattern of community growth because it required a host colony of bamboo coral to be present and of sufficient size for colonization.